urbit/docs/docs/programming/system/state.md

 name we're assigning to it, and you're free to use whatever name you want.

-Two points you may be wondering about.
-Firstly, `bowl` is a set of general global state that is managed by the system.
+There are at least two points you may be wondering about.
+First, `bowl` is a set of general global state that is managed by the system.
 It includes things like `now` (current time), `our` (our urbit identity), and `eny` (256 bits of guaranteed-fresh entropy).
 For the full list of things in `++bowl`, search for `++  bowl` (note the double space) in `/arvo/zuse.hoon`.

 > This is a very common technique in learning hoon.
-While some
+While
 > documentation exists, often the easiest way to learn about an
 > identifier you see in code is to search in `/arvo/zuse.hoon`
 > and `/arvo/hoon.hoon` for it.
 These are our two "standard